-Apart from telemedicine and digital hospital/ patient management, some other areas of opportunity include early stage detection and monitoring of diseases, AI/ ML for testing, triaging and monitoring patients, medical robotics, low cost medical equipment transportation for bio-specimen, telemedicine, and mental health support.
+Apart from telemedicine and digital hospital/ patient management, some other areas of opportunity include early stage detection and monitoring of diseases, AI/ ML for testing, triaging and monitoring patients, medical robotics, low cost medical equipment transportation for bio-specimen, and mental health support.

 • Agriculture/ Food Processing